ibm-cloud-docs/event-notifications/en-cli.md

 {: #event-notifications-template-cli-options}

 `--instance-id` (string)
-:   Unique identifier for IBM Cloud Event Notifications instance.
+:   The unique identifier for the {{site.data.keyword.cloud_notm}} {{site.data.keyword.en_short}} instance.
 Required.

     The maximum length is `32` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}/`.

 `--id` (string)
-:   Unique identifier for Template.
+:   The unique identifier for the template.
 Required.

     The maximum length is `32` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}/`.